NEURS/gulp-transifex/README.md

 TODO
 ----

-* Add local modifications check.
-If there's no local modifications, don't bother check the file in transifex
+* ~~Add local modifications check.
+If there's no local modifications, don't bother check the file in transifex~~
 * Add updates check in translation files.
 If there ain't new translation why download the file.
+* Better division of concerns (Modularize further, separate transform function from stream declarations)